sketchbuch/vsc-workspace-sidebar/README.md

 Adds a sidebar to VSCode that lists Workspaces and lets you open them in the current window or a new window.
 The results are cached for 12 Hours but there is a refresh button that you can click to recollect workspaces at any time.

+Two list modes are available: list and file tree.

-Workspaces can also be sorted ascending or descending and the currently loaded workspace is highlighted.
+Workspaces can also be sorted ascending or descending (in list mode) and the currently loaded workspace is highlighted.

 A search box is also available to allow you to look for a specific Workspace.